metinsenturk/class-materials/contents/pca/README.md

 <video src='https://youtu.be/FgakZw6K1QQ' width=180/>

+Basically, the way the PCA algorithm works is the following way.
+The goal is the find the r-dimensional projection that best preserves the variance.

+1. Compute the mean vector and the covariance matrix of original data points
+2. Compute eigenvectors and eigenvalues of the sum
+3. Select top r eigenvectors
+4. Project points onto subspace spanned by eigenvectors.

 ## Principal Components

 **1st principal component** is a linear combination of the original features where the maximum variance captured.
 It shows the direction of the highest variation in the data.
 No other component can have higher variation than the 1st principal component.